lydell/dual/readme.md

 _comboKeys_
 -----------

-What happens in essence when you press a dual-role key, is the following:
+What happens, in essence, when you press a dual-role key, is the following:

 You press the dual-role key down.
 That causes {downKey down} to be sent.
 You hold the dual-role key for a while.
 During that time you might press other keys, which then might be modified, if your